Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 6. The new session will be open in a new tab.
 Wait until the new session has successfully opened your project.
 Then **do not forget** to come back to the previous tab to close the "project opener" session if you do not intend to use it anymore.

-This procedure for opening projects should save time in case errors are raised when opening projects, because your "project opener" session does not close automatically when opening the new project.
-Although, if you forget to close that session, once the project was successfully open, we will be spending money on idle sessions.
+This procedure for opening projects should save time in case errors are raised when opening projects because your "project opener" session does not close automatically when opening the new project.
+However, if you forget to close that session, once the project is successfully open, we will be spending money on idle sessions.

 !!!
 IMPORTANT !!!